Fastpacking the Tour du Mont-Blanc with Willie McBride

 The Tour du Mont-Blanc is the most famous trail running loop in the world, and for good reason.
 Wandering over mountain trails from France, to Italy, to Switzerland and back into France, the footpath includes some of the most iconic mountain terrain anywhere.
 We’ll “fastpack” the full 170km (105 mile) route over six-days, carrying our lightweight gear with us, and spending most nights at remote mountain huts, high in the mountains.
 This pared-back overnight style makes this tour more budget-friendly and a bit more adventurous than our other TMB trips!

-Our special guest on this trip is pro trail running coach and athlete, Willie McBride.
+Our special guest on this trip is pro trail running and endurance sports coach, adventurer, and athlete, Willie McBride.
 Willie is no stranger to trail running in the Alps, and has completed both the 200-mile long Tor des Géants and Swiss Peaks 380km trail races.
 Willie is founder of Portland, Oregon’s The Wellness Movement for All, a coaching and fitness service.
-He’s a thoughtful advocate for inclusiveness in trail running and is known for his supportive, empathetic approach.
+He’s a passionate advocate for inclusiveness in trail running and is known for his thoughtful, holistic approach.

 Willie has years of experience on the Tour du Mont-Blanc, having trail run and fastpacked the route for more than a decade.
 He’s excited to share his trail running experience in the Alps on this adventure.